somasis/musl-wiki/alternatives.md

   Pretty popular, but some semantic choices may make conscious programmer
   cringe: accessing non-existent (mistyped) variable returns legitimate value, array indexes start from 1, etc.
+- [Quasar m4] is a small GNU m4-compatible re-implementation derived from the FreeBSD m4.
 - [Squirrel] is embeddable language with C-like syntax and minimal number of syntax/semantics idiosyncrasies.
 Uses reference counting.
 Core builds to ~250KB for i386. uses C++ though.